 Choose Eco-Friendly Materials

-Renovating or building a garage obviously requires materials, which can be costly and can trigger a domino effect of harmful effects on the environment.
+Renovating or building a garage requires materials, which can be costly and can trigger a domino effect of harmful effects on the environment.
 For example, the most common choice for flooring material is concrete, but the manufacturing of concrete releases hazardous levels of carbon dioxide into the environment.
 An alternative might be other renewable options or using pervious concrete in the driveway.
 Solid yet porous, this “green concrete” is quality building material and has the added benefit of allowing the passage of rainwater back into the ground.

-Recycled, reclaimed and sustainable products for building structure like sheds offer the chance to use material that has been previously used for another purpose.
+Recycled, reclaimed and sustainable products for building structures like sheds offer the chance to use a material that has been previously used for another purpose.
 A garage or shed are great projects for using reclaimed and local materials which cuts back on the industrial footprint for manufacturing and transporting new materials.

 Eco-Friendly Means Energy Efficient